-If you're having connection trouble with your headphones, it may be because the headset jack needs to be cleaned.
+If you're having connection trouble with your headphones, it may be because there is something stuck in the headphone jack, or it just needs to be cleaned.
 It's easy to clean out the dirty jack so that you can get a proper, clean connection to the headphones.

 It's simple: use an air can to blow out dust and lint that may have accumulated in the hole of the headset jack.